NGC 2217

-NGC 2217 is a intergalactic celestial object of about 100 thousand light-years across that lies roughly 65 million light years from Earth in the constellation of Canis Major.
-It is part of the NGC 2217 Group of galaxies.
+NGC 2217 is a galaxy of about 100 thousand light-years across that lies roughly 65 million light years from Earth in the constellation of Canis Major.
 It is classified as a barred spiral galaxy.

+It is part of the NGC 2217 Group or LGG 136.
+It has at least 3 members, NGC 2217, ESO 489-29 and ESO 426-1.

 A notable feature is the swirling shape of this galaxy.
 In its very concentrated central region we can see a distinctive, very luminous bar of stars within an oval ring.
 Further out, a set of tightly wound spiral arms almost form a circular ring around the galaxy.
 The galaxy is not very known as of now.

 Central bars play an important role in the development of a galaxy.
 They can, for example, funnel gas towards the center of the galaxy, helping to feed a central black hole, or to form new stars.

 One supernova, SN 2017fzw (type Ia, mag.
 17.1), was discovered in NGC 2217 on 9 August, 2017.